When the Inner Critic Shows Up in Motherhood — and How to Respond with Compassion

 You’re suddenly responsible for someone so small, while your body heals, hormones fluctuate, and your sense of self shifts.

-That critical inner voice often develops from a mix of:
+That critical inner voice rarely comes from nowhere.
+It often grows from a combination of:

 These thoughts often come from a protective place — trying to keep you from failure or judgment — but they end up creating guilt, shame, and disconnection instead.